iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 ## Example: Sharing multiple experiments

 You can create a loop to push or pull all experiments.
-For example on Linux
+For example in a Linux
 terminal:

 ```dvc